James A. Jensen: Kronosaurus queenslandicus

-In 1956, Romer decided to mount a Kronosaurus queenslandicus skeleton and had to obtain an unusually large amount of money to do the job.
+In 1956, Alfred Romer decided to mount a Kronosaurus queenslandicus skeleton and had to obtain an unusually large amount of money to do the job.
 This was because the weight of the final mount was estimated to exceed the carrying capacity of the floor on which it would rest, due to the large amount of steel that would be used in preparing the mount.
 Therefore, architects drafted plans for a large I-beam to span the entire width of the building.
 Then two large holes were opened in the external walls and permanent mounts were created on each wall to hold the beam.
 Cranes then raised and inserted the beam into the holes so that it spanned the entire floor and was then secured to the two mounts.
-Romer Lewis and Jensen decided how to mount Kronosaurus.
+Romer, Lewis and Jensen decided how to mount Kronosaurus.
 Jensen had plans showing how to mount a dinosaur without visible supports.
 Romer gave his approval to attempt a free standing mount.
 The plans were modified to suit the actual skeleton and Kronosaurus became the first mount done anywhere without visible structural members.
 All supporting bars, beams and sheets of metal and wood were integrated into or behind the bones.
 In addition to the unique method of concealing structural elements, Jensen used a curved back wall that had no corners to create the trompe d'oeil effect of a floating skeleton.
 There were no corners, vertical walls, or lines which would create the impression that the Kronosaurus was standing on the floor.

-Brigham Young University 1961 - 1984
+Brigham Young University 1961 to 1984

 When he went to Brigham Young University, he helped develop the Paleontology program.
 He worked in the field every summer amassing a large collection of packaged bones in matrix.
 He continued to refine new mounting techniques, prepared specimens, describing some, and attempted unsuccessfully to obtain funding for an earth sciences museum.
 The bulk of his summer work was done in Western Colorado and Utah.
-In addition, he went on a second six-month expedition with Harvard University to Ichigualasto, Argentina, and went to Antarctica for three months in an expedition headed up by Ohio State University.
+In addition, he went on a second six-month expedition with Harvard University to Ischigualasto, Argentina, and went to Antarctica for three months in an expedition headed up by Ohio State University.
 His most significant finds in Argentina and Antarctica were the holotype of Probainognathus jenseni on Chañares Formation and a maxilla of a Lystrosaurus on Coalsack Bluff.